Omni Calculator logo

 1/f = (n - 1) * (1/R1 - 1/R2)

 In most cases, lenses are thin enough to justify the use of the simplified formula.
-If you want to change the thickness of the lens, too, switch to the advanced mode of our calculator.
+If you want to change the thickness of the lens, too, enter the appropriate number in the Lens thickness field of our calculator.
 We encourage you to check the numerical difference between both equations.

 Radii of curvature